-This site is serviced with existing connections to power, phone, stormwater, wastewater, water supply and the local roading network.
-Consequently, the re-zoning of the site would not, in itself, result in additional demand being exerted on existing infrastructure capacity.
+Both sites are serviced with existing connections to power, phone, stormwater, wastewater, water supply and the local roading network.
+Consequently, the re-zoning of these sites would not, in itself, result in additional demand being exerted on existing infrastructure capacity.
 This would, however, need to be further considered in the event that more intensive redevelopment of the sites was proposed.

 Council engaged Capacity Limited to outline any impact the proposed re-zoning may have on the existing water supply, wastewater and stormwater infrastructure.
-The report indicates that there is existing water supply, wastewater and stormwater infrastructure located within the site at 238 Stokes Valley Road.
-The maintenance of these assets should be considered if the site is sold and consideration should be given to the creation of easements to allow for future maintenance.
-Any future development on the site should take into consideration the location of the infrastructure assets.
+The report indicates that there is existing stormwater infrastructure crossing the site at 172 Whites Line East and existing wastewater infrastructure crossing the site at 206 Whites Line East.
+The maintenance of these assets should be considered if the sites are sold and consideration should be given to the creation of easements to allow for future maintenance.
+Any future development on the sites should take into consideration the location of the infrastructure assets.

-Appendix 2 contains the full report and a map of the existing infrastructure.
+Appendix 2 contains the full report and maps of the existing infrastructure.